Describe something you own that you want to replace

 • When you plan to replace it

-Something you would like to replace Cue card Sample Answer
+Describe something you own that you would like to replace - Sample Answer

-It will mean having to find somewhere new to live.
-And because the new position is effectively a promotion with a better salary I’ve decided to replace my rented apartment with a new apartment which I’m going to buy.
+It will mean having to find and buy somewhere new to live.
+And because the new position is effectively a promotion with a better salary I’ve decided to replace my old apartment with a new house which I’m going to buy.

 It’s something I’ve been thinking about for a while now.
 And now seems like a good time to do it, as I’ll have to move anyway for work.

-I know the city quite well and already have a good idea of the area in which I would like to find an apartment.
+I know the city quite well and already have a good idea of the area in which I would like to find a house.
 So, I’ve already started an initial search for the right place.

 Even though it may be some months before I actually move I’d like to get everything organized as soon as possible.

-As for the decision, well, I’ve been renting apartments for a few years now, ever since I graduated from university and started working.
+As for the decision, well, I’ve been living in my apartment for a few years now, ever since I graduated from university and started working.

-It’s okay, but it’s so much better having your own place.
+It’s okay, but it’s so much better having your own house.
 You can do what you want with it, you know, change it, improve it, and make it a real home.

-So, the decision was a logical one, as now my work has become more stable and my income will allow me to finally buy a nice place to live, which will actually be cheaper than renting, so I’ll actually save money in the long run.
+So, the decision was a logical one, as now my work has become more stable and my income will allow me to finally buy a nice house to live in, which will actually be better than my current apartment, so I’m looking forward to it in the long run.

 Follow up question: